wp-plugins/leadin/readme.txt

 - Bug fixes
 - Merge duplicate contacts into one record
 - Remove url parameters from source links in contact list
-- Downgrade use of singletons so classes are compatabile with PHP 5.2
+- Downgrade use of singletons so classes are compatible with PHP 5.2

 = Enhancements =
 - Swap out delete statements in favor of binary "deleted" flags to minimize data loss risk